Mostafa-Atallah2020/Qiskit-Global-Summer-School-Final-Project-2020/README.md

 \text{Electron Kinetic Energy} = \frac{1}{2} m v^{2}
 $$

-Where $ m $ is the mass of an electron and $ v $ is the velocity of an electron in meters per second.
+Where $m$ is the mass of an electron and $v$ is the velocity of an electron in meters per second.

 $$
 m = 9.10938356 \times 10^{-31} \, \text{kg}